In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 He leaves before Jon can explain the changes.

-The sound system has been updated.
+Their sound system has also been updated.

 There is a service bar area big enough to work in.